JusticeForMikeBrown/ansible/README.md

 The chosen password, and server hostname, will be written to localhost log file

+Message that password was reset will be sent to Slack

 Requirements
 ------------

 You must have Ansible 2.0 installed.

+You need a Slack server

 Examples
 --------